para7ite/rplace_spark_cuda/README.md

 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
-🎬 Video Output

-<video src="https://github.com/para7ite/rplace_spark_cuda/raw/main/animated_canvas.mp4" controls="controls" style="max-width: 720px;">Here's the final result.
+Here's the final result.
 The full animated_canvas.mp4 will be generated when you run the notebook.

+<video src="https://github.com/para7ite/rplace_spark_cuda/raw/main/animated_canvas.mp4" controls="controls" style="max-width: 720px;">🎬 Video Output
 </video>